 There is no question that Jollibee is the most popular fastfood outlet in the Philippines.
-Surely, its owner Tony Tan Caktiong is a billionaire!
+Surely, its owner Tony Tan Caktiong is a Filipino billionaire businessman!
+He is the founder and chairman of Jollibee Foods Corporation, and the co-chairman of DoubleDragon Properties.
 But did you know that this rich businessman hailed from a poor family?

 He is the third of seven siblings from a poor family who immigrated to the Philippines from China.
 The son of a cook who used to work at a Buddhist temple, Caktiong experienced hardships early in his life.
 But this inspired him to help the family earn money.